Strings for Kids and Taconic Junior Ensemble Faculty

 François Sécordel, violin

-French native François Sécordel emigrated to the United States in 1996.
+François Sécordel, a native of France, emigrated to the United States in 1996.
 He later moved to Vermont and has been a faculty member of the Long Trail School in Dorset, Vermont since 2004.
-François became an American citizen in 2015.
-François began his violin studies in France at age 10.
-In France, he played with numerous chamber orchestras and performed frequently with choruses specializing in works before 1750.
-He continues pursuing his passion for the choral repertoire as a member of the choral societies in Keene, NH and Bennington, VT.
-François has performed for numerous productions at the Dorset Playhouse.
-He has been a member of the Sage City Symphony of North Bennington for ten years and is presently Principal Second Violin.
-François performs locally throughout the Shires of Vermont and in Cambridge, NY and Williamstown, MA.
-In addition to his full-time teaching position as French teacher at the Long Trail School, he has served as the conductor of the school's string orchestra.
-François recently completed the Suzuki Unit 4 Violin course at the Green Mountain Suzuki Institute and is looking forward to furthering his studies next summer, when he will complete Violin Unit 5.
-Mr. Secordel is dedicated to the Suzuki philosophy and maintains teaching studios in Bennington and Manchester, VT and in Williamstown, MA.
+Mr. Sécordel became an American citizen in 2015.
+Mr. Sécordel began his violin studies in France at age 10.
+In France, he played with numerous chamber orchestras and has performed frequently with choruses specializing in works before 1750.
+He continues pursuing his passion for the choral repertoire as a member of the choral societies in Cambridge, NY and Bennington, VT.
+Mr. Secordel has performed for numerous productions at the Dorset Playhouse.
+He has been a member of the Sage City Symphony of North Bennington, VT for fifteen years.
+In addition to his full-time teaching position as French teacher at the Long Trail School in Dorset, VT, he has served as the conductor of the school's string orchestra.
+Mr. Sécordel recently completed the Suzuki Unit 5 Violin course at the Green Mountain Suzuki Institute and is looking forward to furthering his studies when he will complete Violin Unit 6.
+Mr. Secordel is dedicated to the Suzuki philosophy and maintains teaching studios in Bennington and Manchester, VT.

 Jared Shapiro, cello

 Jared Shapiro holds a BA in Music and Natural Science and an MFA in Cello and Composition from Bennington College.
 He studied composition with Henry Brant, Vivian Fine, Allen Shawn, and Louis Calabro and improvisation with Milford Graves.
 His interest in world music has led to ongoing collaborations and performances with musicians from diverse international music cultures.
 In 2014, Jared commissioned Norwegian composer Bjørn Bolstad Skjelbred to write a duo for cello and bayan (Russian button accordion), sponsored by the Norwegian Composer’s Fund.
 He has been playing in the eclectic trio Natural History since 1973.
-He is an active freelancer, an Adjunct at Green Mountain College and Castleton University and coaches for the Manchester and the Mountains Chamber Music Workshop.
+He is an active freelancer and has been an instructor on the faculty of Castleton University of Vermont State University since 2009 where he teaches cello, World Music Cultures, and Music Appreciation.
 Jared was on the faculty of the Manchester Music Festival’s Michael Rudiakov Music Academy for 13 years and currently teaches for Taconic Music's Strings for Kids as well as privately in East Dorset and Manchester, Vermont.